 Two of the biggest hotel loyalty programs – Hilton Honors and Marriott Bonvoy – offer this benefit, making it easy to score a great deal on vacations around the globe.
-Read on to learn how to take advantage of this savings.
+Here’s how to take advantage of this savings.

-A fifth night free award is a promotion offered by several hotel loyalty programs that allows members a reduced rate on longer stays.
-When a member books a stay of five nights or longer with their points, they can receive the fifth night free.
+A fifth-night-free award is a promotion offered by several hotel loyalty programs that grants members a reduced rate on longer stays.
+When a member books a stay of five nights or longer with points, the member can receive the fifth night free.
 Though only applicable to longer trips, these awards can be a great way to stretch your rewards points further.

 |Program||Who is eligible for a 5th night free?||Rules and restrictions||How much can you save?|